Matthew-a-smith/OpenEdgeStack/README.md

 - Sessions are **stored in RAM** and persist across reboots
 - Designed for lightweight operation between multiple edge devices and gateways

+Note:
+Currently, this library provides the encrypted LoRa communication layer.
+A future extension is planned to add an MQTT-based console for viewing data when a network connection is available.

 ---

 ### Transmission Flow